CMSDAS/b2g-long-exercise/_episodes/09-optimisation.md

 ## Taking a Step Back: Analysis Strategy

-With an idea of how we want to make out preselection, let's take a moment to think ahead to how we want to organize our analysis.
+With an idea of how we want to make our preselection, let's take a moment to think ahead to how we want to organize our analysis.

 > ## Question: How would we expect to see our signal?
 Is there a specific, discriminating variable we should be using in our analysis to find our signal?
 > Think about what kind of signal we are looking for.
 Is it a resonance or not?
 What